 3. Gradually whisk in heavy cream until smooth.

-4. Stir in cream cheese until melted and combined to create a rich sauce.
+4. Stir in cream cheese until melted and well combined.

 Step 5: Combine the Ingredients